1. Poopy Nano

 11. Day

-Display of the statistics of the Poopy Nano 2 for the day.
-You can view your cat's daily usage statistics here.
+Display of the Poopy Nano statistics for the day.
+Here you can view your cat's daily usage statistics.

 12. Month

-Display the statistics of the Poopy Nano 2 for the month.
-You can view your cat's monthly usage statistics here.
+Display of the Poopy Nano statistics for the month.
+Here you can view your cat's monthly usage statistics.

 13. Home page

-The home page of the app where you can view the general status of the Poopy Nano 2 and your cat's behavior.
+The app's home page, where you can view the general status of the Poopy Nano and your cat's behavior.

 14. Settings

-The settings menu where you can adjust general preferences and settings of the Poopy Nano 2.
+The settings menu where you can adjust general preferences and settings for the Poopy Nano .

 15. Advanced Settings